Communications – Radios

 The team uses Apple iPads with the ViewRanger app in the vehicles for OS maps.

 We carry a range of medical equipment on our vehicles.
 These include comprehensive first aid kits, defibrillators, resuscitation equipment and different types of stretchers.

 Our operating area presents a number of challenges and we carry equipment specifically for certain types of incidents.
 These include inflatable rescue boats, 3 and 10 metre inflatable working platform/walkways which can be deployed quickly when inflated with compressed air and provide a stable and safe base to work from on mud, quicksand and water.
 The 3m paths can also be paddled as rescue boats.
 We have a purpose designed water rescue stretcher which floats and provides protection for casualties in extreme weather during water rescues.
-Other equipment includes; thermal imaging camera, night-vision viewers for searches in the dark, heavy duty LED searchlights, mud boards, vehicle and heavy recovery equipment and bolt cutters.
+Other equipment includes; thermal imaging cameras, heavy duty LED searchlights, mud boards, vehicle and heavy recovery equipment and bolt cutters.

 PPE – Personal Protective Equipment